William Preble Hall

-William Preble Hall (June 11, 1848 – December 14, 1927) was a United States Army brigadier general who was awarded the Medal of Honor for valor in action on October 20, 1879 near the White River in Colorado.
-An 1868 graduate of West Point, he served in the Army until his retirement in 1912.
+William Preble Hall (June 11, 1848 – December 14, 1927) was an American military officer who was Adjutant General of the United States Army.
+He was awarded the Medal of Honor for valor in action on October 20, 1879, near the White River in Colorado.
+An 1868 graduate of West Point, he served in the Army until his retirement in 1912, attaining the rank of brigadier general.

 Military career

 He was appointed to West Point from the state of Missouri, graduating with the class of 1868.
 His first assignment was with the 19th Infantry.
 He then served in the 5th Cavalry, the unit in which he was awarded the Medal of Honor.
 He served principally on Western Frontier duty until the Spanish–American War.
 It was during a battle with hostile Indians while in command of a reconnoitering party near a camp on the White River (Colorado), October 28, 1879, that he was cited for the Medal of Honor.
 Hall went to the rescue of a fellow officer who was surrounded by about 35 warriors.
 He received the medal on September 18, 1897.

-He also served in Puerto Rico from 1899–1900.
+He also served in Puerto Rico from 1899 to 1900.
 He was appointed Adjutant General of the U.S. Army on February 17, 1912, and retired from active duty on June 11, 1912.

-He was a member of several distinguished Army marksmanship teams from 1879–1892 and won medals on all the teams, shooting the carbine and revolver.
+He was a member of several distinguished Army marksmanship teams from 1879 to 1892 and won medals on all the teams, shooting the carbine and revolver.
 While a colonel and Assistant Adjutant General, Hall authored the book How to Shoot a Revolver (Kansas City: Hudson-Kimberly, 1901, Ray Riling 1522).
 The author's preface is dated December 24, 1895.